 The Exchange shall be entitled to retain any disputed amounts that remain in the possession of the Exchange until final resolution of all claims by the parties against each other arising out of any Contractor default alleged by the Exchange.

-7.2.4 Remedies in Case of Contractor Default
+7.2.4 Remedies in Case of Contractor Default or Breach

-The Exchange shall have all rights afforded by law in case of Contractor default, including, but not limited to: Decertification of Contractor’s QHPs and termination of this Agreement. ;a) Recovery of damages to the Exchange caused by Contractor delay or non-performance;
+In addition to the liquidated damages provision in section 3.1.5, the Exchange shall have all rights afforded by law in case of Contractor’s breach, whether material or not, or default, and shall have full discretion to institute any of the following remedies:

-b) Imposing sanctions ;
+a) Changing the order in which Contractor’s QHPs are displayed in CalHEERS or Shop and Compare;

+b) Removing Contractor’s provider directory from the Covered California website;

+c) Freezing Contractor’s Enrollment during Open or Special Enrollment Periods;

+d) Recovery of damages to the Exchange caused by the breach or default;

+e) Imposing sanctions pursuant to Attachment 14 of this Agreement;

-c) Specific performance of particular covenants made by Contractor hereunder; and
+f) Specific performance of particular covenants made by Contractor hereunder;

-d) Initiating an action or proceeding for damages, declaratory or injunctive relief.
+g) Initiating an action or proceeding for damages, declaratory or injunctive relief; and

+h) Decertification of Contractor’s QHPs and termination of this Agreement.

-All remedies of the Exchange under this Agreement for Contractor default are cumulative to the extent permitted by law.
+All remedies of the Exchange under this Agreement for Contractor default or breach are cumulative to the extent permitted by law.

 7.2.5 Contractor Insolvency